FlowSilver/SWEN90004-2025-Assignment2-Group41/README.md

      ```bash
      java -cp src Main
      ```
-   - Or run in IDE
+   - Or run in IDE (If run Main.java many times, there will be more runs of simulation (10*excution_times))

    - The simulation will automatically run all scenarios, producing CSV files in the `/stat` folder.